MA Philosophy and Mathematics

 Mathematics courses will initially enable you to develop on your knowledge of pure mathematics in a formal way and be introduced to the ways of mathematical thinking required at university level.

-As you progress through the programme, you will receive an excellent grounding in advanced mathematics, studying a combination of compulsory and optional maths courses alongside philosophy.
+As you progress through the programme, you will gain an excellent grounding in advanced mathematics, studying a combination of compulsory and optional mathematics courses alongside philosophy.

 Year 1